jean-pierreBoth/gsearch/README.md

 The Hnsw structure is dumped *in hnswdump.hnsw.graph* and  *hnswdump.hnsw.data* The Dictionary is dumped in a json file *seqdict.json*

+## Adding genomes to existing database
+For adding new genomes to existing database, the ***add*** subcommand is being used.
+It will automatically load sketching files, graph files and also paremeters used for build the graph and then use the same parameters to add new genomes to exisiting database genomes.

 ## Request

 For requests  the subcommand ***request*** is being used.
 It reloads the dumped files, hnsw and seqdict related